AshusProjects/AshusProjects/README.md

 ## 😎 Fun Facts

 - 💡 I believe data can tell powerful stories.
-- ⚽ I enjoy football and strategy games.
+- ⚽ I enjoy Badminton and strategy, action,advanchur  games.
 - ✨ Always eager to learn new tools and technologies.

 ---